01 of 15

 08 of 15

-Including accent lights into built-in shelving is a great way to highlight special objects and accessories.
+Including accent lights in built-in shelving is a great way to highlight special objects and accessories.
 In this room from Juliette Byrne, the eye is immediately drawn to the lit up shelves, making for a bright and beautiful focal wall.Continue to 9 of 15 below.

 09 of 15

-While it's nice to have an end table at either side of a sofa, it isn't always possible (or preferable).
+While it's nice to have an end table at both ends of a sofa, it isn't always possible (or preferable).
 When this is the case you can still have visually balanced task lighting by using a table lamp on one side and a floor lamp on the other, as seen here in this photo courtesy of Barbara Brown Photography.
 This way people sitting on both sides of the sofa get an equal amount of light.Continue to 10 of 15 below.

 10 of 15